 Students with a strong performance in examinations will normally be recommended to follow courses in which the main mode of assessment is examination.
 If a student prefers coursework as a mode of assessment, it makes sense to consider applying for courses with a high coursework component or possibly mixing these with an exam-based subject.

 Our general entry requirements are an average of Grade 4 at GCSE for Academic A-levels and at least 4 subjects at Grade 4 for Applied Courses.
 International Students require at least IELTS Level 6.
-Please refer to specific subjects for details of how they are assessed and what GCSE grades are required to do these courses.
+On top of this, individual subjects require particular GCSE grades - please refer to the specific subject pages for more details about their requirements and how they are assessed.